-Student Outcomes: The student will be able to communicate, reason, and analyze mathematically by applying the concepts learned in this course.
+Student Outcomes: Students will be able to communicate, reason, and analyze mathematically by applying the concepts learned in this course.

-216 - ADVANCED PLACEMENT CALCULUS - AB - CP Year 2 Credits
+216 - ADVANCED PLACEMENT CALCULUS - AB - CP

 Description: Advanced Placement Calculus is designed to prepare students for the Advanced Placement calculus exam.
 Topics covered include: solving limits, determining continuity, calculating derivatives and integrals, and solving differential equations.
 This course is the equivalent of a college level course.
 Information about AP courses, testing and college credit can be found on page 7 of this curriculum guide.